 The American Dental Association suggests that your child should see the dentist at either 6 months old or whenever their first tooth erupts, but there is no hard-and-fast rule.
 If you’d like to know if it’s time for your little one to see us, feel free to ask our dental team here at Aberdeen Smiles.

 The difference is essentially in whom the dentist treats.
 Many general dentists do not treat young children.
 Aberdeen Smiles has family dentists who treat patients regardless of how young or old they are.
-Drs.
-Drake and Fettig will make sure you and your whole family have great-looking and great-functioning smiles.
+Dr. Drake will make sure you and your whole family have great-looking and great-functioning smiles.

 Dental implants are replacement roots for your teeth.
 They fill the same role as your natural tooth roots and teeth.
 You will have a solid restorative dental crown placed onto your implant, or you may have a denture or other full-arch restoration placed on multiple implants to complete your smile.